-The pushing clauses above apply in a similar manner to kicking motions: Robots must avoid kicking each other.
+RoboCup RoboCup Changes and Comments RC-12.3.3: Kicking The pushing clauses above apply in a similar manner to kicking motions: Robots must avoid kicking each other.
 However, physical contact through an actuated kicking device does not per se represent an offence.
 All robots must be equipped to decide whether they can execute a kick without threatening or damaging other robots.
 If physical contact with other robots cannot be avoided, it must be soft, i.e. with small force.
 The stronger a kicking device is designed, the more fine-grained control of its activation is required.
 If, in the opinion of the referee, physical contact through a kicking device is not soft, a kicking foul will be called.
-Only the goal keeper may stay permanently in the own penalty area of a team.
-A time limit of 10 seconds is allowed for a defending robot to leave its own All robots must be equipped to decide whether they can execute a kick without threatening or damaging other robots.
-If physical contact with other robots cannot be avoided, it must be soft, i.e. with small force.
-The stronger a kicking device is designed, the more fine-grained control of its activation is required.
-If, in the opinion of the referee, physical contact through a kicking device is not soft, a kicking foul will be called.
-Only the goal keeper may stay permanently in the own penalty area of a team. i.e. with small force.
-The stronger a kicking device is designed, the more fine-grained control of its activation is required.
-If, in the opinion of the referee, physical contact through a kicking device is not soft, a kicking foul will be called.
-Only the goal keeper may stay permanently in the own penalty area of a team. only the goal keeper may stay permanently in the own penalty area of a team. team. penalty area.
+RC-12.3.4: Illegal Defense Only the goal keeper may stay permanently in the own penalty area of a team.
+A time limit of 10 seconds is allowed for a defending robot to leave its own penalty area.
 The referee may extend the time limit at his own discretion if the robot is actively making progress to leave the penalty area, or if it is prevented from leaving the penalty area by other robots.
 If, in the opinion of the referee, a defending robot is not taking appropriate action to leave its own penalty area, or if a second defending robot is in the penalty area, an illegal defense foul will be called.
 This rule overrides all other rules.
 A robot is considered to be inside the penalty area if the projection of the robot's geometric center on the field overlaps or goes beyond the penalty area line.
 The line of the penalty area is a part of the penalty area itself.